stargate-protocol/stargate/README.md

 # Stargate - Composable Native Asset Bridge

 Stargate is a **composable** native asset bridge with **unified liquidity**  and **instant guaranteed finality**  built on top of the LayerZero protocol.
-The repository contains the smart contracts of the core protocol for stargate.
+The repository contains the smart contracts of the core protocol for Stargate.

 ### Setup